Learn About Tiles

 For commercial application it is necessary that all materials comply with relevant standards (see wear resistance in the tile ratings section).
-Domestically there is more scope for you as the consumer to make up your own mind based on practical information and your own needs.
-However it is also wise to remember that polished porcelain or gloss glazed ceramic and porcelain tiles are more slippery than natural porcelain or a matt glazed ceramic or porcelain tile.
+Domestically, there is more scope for you, the consumer, to make up your own mind based on practical information and your own needs.
+However it is also wise to remember that polished porcelain or gloss glazed ceramic and porcelain tiles are more slippery than natural porcelain, or a matte glazed ceramic or porcelain tile.

 Below are some of the points to consider when deciding if a polished or gloss floor tile is suitable for your project:

 - Does anyone in your home require care?
 Moving around and showering can be more difficult and dangerous on a reflective floor.